Multisensory integration: Double-flash illusion

 The double flash illusion was reported as the first illusion to show that visual stimuli can be qualitatively altered by audio stimuli.
-In the standard paradigm participants are presented combinations of one to four flashes accompanied by zero to 4 beeps.
+In the standard paradigm participants are presented combinations of one to four flashes accompanied by zero to four beeps.
 They were then asked to say how many flashes they perceived.
 Participants perceived illusory flashes when there were more beeps than flashes. fMRI studies have shown that there is crossmodal activation in early, low level visual areas, which was qualitatively similar to the perception of a real flash.
 This suggests that the illusion reflects subjective perception of the extra flash.
 Further, studies suggest that timing of multisensory activation in unisensory cortexes is too fast to be mediated by a higher order integration suggesting feed forward or lateral connections.
 One study has revealed the same effect but from vision to audition, as well as fission rather than fusion effects, although the level of the auditory stimulus was reduced to make it less salient for those illusions affecting audition.

 Rubber hand illusion

 In the rubber hand illusion (RHI), human participants view a dummy hand being stroked with a paintbrush, while they feel a series of identical brushstrokes applied to their own hand, which is hidden from view.
 If this visual and tactile information is applied synchronously, and if the visual appearance and position of the dummy hand is similar to one's own hand, then people may feel that the touches on their own hand are coming from the dummy hand, and even that the dummy hand is, in some way, their own hand.
 This is an early form of body transfer illusion.

 The RHI is an illusion of vision, touch, and posture (proprioception), but a similar illusion can also be induced with touch and proprioception.
 It has also been found that the illusion may not require tactile stimulation at all, but can be completely induced using mere vision of the rubber hand being in a congruent posture with the hidden real hand.

-The very first report of this kind of illusion may have been as early as 1937 (Tastevin, 1937).
+The first report of this kind of illusion may have been as early as 1937 (Tastevin, 1937).